the-nippy/react-native-slidepicker/README.md

 }
 ```

-## illustration
+## Illustration

 This component does not deal with the logic of pop-up boxes, because the scheme of the pop-up layer may be different from the scheme adopted by each person.
 At present, it is difficult to find a solution that most people agree with.
 Therefore, the logic of this layer is left to the user.
 If there is a better scheme, welcome to issue

-If you need to use it in the pop-up layer, you can use 'modal' or absolute positioning and z-Index.
+If you need to use it in the pop-up layer, you can use absolute positioning and z-Index or 'modal'.

 example: